ShaneCurcuru/mutualaidarlington.org/food.md

 Need groceries but don't want to shop in person?
 There are options out there beyond Amazon Fresh, Instacart, or Peapod.
 Many restaurant wholesale distributors - and local farms! - are now offering retail delivery or pickup.
 If you need food **now**, check out the [In-Stock Grocery Trackers](/instock/), or for takeout meals, see [Gary's Arlington Restaurant Status](/open/) list!

+**UPDATE** [Arlington Farmer's Market is **open**](https://www.farmersmarketarlington.org/)!
+And they accept SNAP benefits!
+Be sure to check out their new regulations for keeping safe during the pandemic, and [Your Arlington coverage of the opening](https://yourarlington.com/events/17164-farmers-20.html).

 Worried about food security?
 [Neighbors want to help!](/gethelp/#food) {: .pullrightbox .notice--info }